chocoteam/pychoco/docs/api/variables.rst

 DirectedGraph API
 ^^^^^^^^^^^^^^^^^^^

+The `create_directed_graph` factory function allows to instantiate a directed graph from a list of nodes and a list of edges:

-.. autofunction:: pychoco.variables.undirected_graph.create_directed_graph
+.. autofunction:: pychoco.objects.graphs.directed_graph.create_directed_graph
    :noindex:

+This function returns a `DirectedGraph` object:

-.. autoclass:: pychoco.objects.directed_graph.DirectedGraph
+.. autoclass:: pychoco.objects.graphs.directed_graph.DirectedGraph
    :members:
    :inherited-members:
    :undoc-members: